Unnecessary traffic stops by Chicago police impact daily lives of Black and Brown drivers

 They also alter the quality of our lives.
 My son did not get to enjoy the park that day.
 Instead, I took him to my mother’s home because I was too upset.

 Officers are meant to protect and serve, not cause fear.
-CPD’s program of mass traffic stops against Black and Latino drivers must be reined in.
+The police department program of mass traffic stops against Black and Latino drivers must be reined in.

 Essence Jefferson, a Chicago resident, has been stopped by Chicago police more than 14 times in recent years.